DJDevon3/Classic_Cryptography/Colski_Keyword_Finder/README.md

 - Frequency analysis on ciphertext
 - Displays potential candidate keywords to a maximum length you choose
 - Prints results to console & saves results to txt file
+- Demonstrations for Kryptos K1, K2, and PK1 included.
+It finds the keyword instantly.

 ### Usage: